esnet/grafana-esnet-chord-panel/README.md

 This is a panel plugin for generating Chord diagrams in Grafana 7.0+.
-This plugin requires [d3](https://github.com/d3/d3).
+This plugin used a locally included version of [d3](https://github.com/d3/d3).

 ![Sceenshot](https://github.com/esnet/grafana-esnet-chord-panel/blob/92dcc192ec4bc3cdffcca6a59318b3bc21031fcc/src/img/Chord-Example.png)